 On October 30, 2020, the agreement governing the Vendor Trust (the "Vendor Trust Agreement") was modified to add a conversion feature to allow the secured interests in the Vendor Trust to convert into PSAC shares if a Qualified SPAC Merger (as defined in the Vendor Trust Agreement) occurs.
 Management accounted for this modification as an extinguishment because the conversion feature was considered substantive, as the conversion feature was considered to be reasonably possible to be exercised.
 The conversion feature did not require bifurcation because it is clearly and closely related to the host instrument, since the conversion did not involve a substantial premium or discount.
-As a result, the Company recorded a discount of \$1.8 million against the carrying value of the Vendor Payables in Trust.
-The Company recorded accretion of \$1.4 million in Interest Expense during the year ended December 31, 2021, related to the discount created from the gain on extinguishment in the Consolidated Statements of Operations and Comprehensive
+As a result, the Company recorded a discount of \$1,812 against the carrying value of the Vendor Payables in Trust.
+The Company recorded accretion of \$1,350 and \$462 in Interest Expense during the years ended December 31, 2021 and 2020, respectively, related to the discount created from the gain on extinguishment in the Consolidated Statements of Operations and Comprehensive Loss.
+These adjustments resulted in the Vendor Trust having a net carrying value of \$110,224 as of December 31, 2020.